-- Hills at Lockridge Community Center, 7125 Scenic View Dr.
+- Hills at Lockridge Community Center, 7125 Scenic View Drive

-Weather Emergencies will be announced with anticipated beginning and ending times on WFMZ Channel 69 News and on the home page of the Lower Macungie Township website, Facebook, Twitter and our electronic information board in front of the Township Building.
-In addition, if you have not already done so, please sign up through our Automated Notification System CIVICREADY, to receive our mass email, phone or text messages in the event of any emergencies, important information or events happening within the Township.
+Weather Emergencies will be announced with anticipated beginning and ending times on WFMZ Channel 69 News and on the home page of the LMT website, Facebook page, Twitter feed and our electronic information board in front of the Township Building.

-If a Weather Emergency is declared it is mandatory that all vehicles be moved from ALL STREETS.
+If a weather emergency is declared it is mandatory that all vehicles be moved from all streets.
 This allows access to snow plowing equipment so that these roads can remain open to emergency vehicles.
-Any vehicle in violation of the Weather Emergency requirements may be subject to towing and costs of reclamation.
-In the event your vehicle is towed, click here for contractor information.
-All towing charges will be the responsibility of the vehicle owner, payable directly to the towing service and are not part of Lower Macungie Township revenue.
+Any vehicle in violation of the weather emergency requirements may be subject to towing and costs of reclamation.
+In the event your vehicle is towed, Contact the Towing Contractor (PDF).
+All towing charges will be the responsibility of the vehicle owner, payable directly to the towing service and are not part of LMT revenue.

 Plowing occurs as needed when weather conditions arise.
 Our priority is to keep emergency routes and roads outside of developments open to allow for emergency vehicles and school buses.
 We attempt to maintain at least one lane of traffic on these roads.
 Residential streets, secondary roads and cul-de-sacs are plowed after emergency routes are opened.
 Due to the circular design of cul-de-sacs, it is difficult to equally distribute the snow along the curb line when plowing